alexgibson/notify.js/README.md

 -----------------------------

 * `Notify.requestPermission(onPermissionGrantedCallback, onPermissionDeniedCallback)` - requests permission from the user if needed and handles permission callbacks.
-* `Notify.isSupported` - Boolean property to test for Web Notifications API browser support
+* `Notify.isSupported` - Function to test for Web Notifications API browser support
 * `Notify.needsPermission` - Boolean property to check if permission is needed for the user to receive notifications.
-* `Notify.permissionLevel` - shows the user's current permission level (granted, denied, default or unsupported).

 Testing
 -------